AmenAnthem/speedrun-notes-shadows-over-riva/routes/any-percent.md

 - Fight fake queen
 - Use flute in front of wall
 - Go down
-- Split party to 1 dwarf or warrior, depending on most health
+- Split party to 1 mage, save
-- Save
-- Fight mirror image
+- Fight mirror image, use paralyze
 - Save
 - Fight queen
 - Use amulet